OpenRefine/openrefine.org/src/pages/mission_vision.md

 ### Community-driven

 We seek to facilitate a sense of community among users and contributors, and to prioritize the perspectives of community members in key decisions.
-We believe that our users and contributors dene OpenRefine, and should collaboratively drive our work forward – not as individuals but as members of a supportive and vibrant community.
-This is reected in open communication about the future of the community and tool, a sense of agency among community members, and in democratic decision-making around strategic and technical priorities.
+We believe that our users and contributors define OpenRefine, and should collaboratively drive our work forward – not as individuals but as members of a supportive and vibrant community.
+This is reflected in open communication about the future of the community and tool, a sense of agency among community members, and in democratic decision-making around strategic and technical priorities.